-A study came out in 2016 that outlined the carrying capacity of different types of food diets in the US.
+A 2016 study outlined the carrying capacity of different types of food diets in the US.

-Summary – Which Type Of Food Diet Can Support/Feed The Most People?
+Summary – Which Type Of Food Diet Can Feed The Most People?

 The standard american diet, diets with more animal meats, added fats and added sweeteners, and some highly omnivorous diets tend to have lower carrying capacities

-Food waste, and food yields of each diet are also important variables
+Food waste and loss, and food yields of each diet type are also important variables

 How Many People Can Each Type Of Food Diet Feed/Support In Society?